usorfaitheloho/Calender/README.md

-# Challenge for Unfair Advantage
+# Availability

-This is a challenge for showing a users availability in time over a period of seven weeks
+This is a website for showing a users availability in time over a period of seven weeks which can be shared with friends to plan hangouts

 ![screenshot](./screenshot.png)